-Hearing aids in Vancouver are today smaller, more discrete, and more effective than ever before.
-If you think you might have hearing loss, there's no reason to put off getting a hearing test at a Vancouver hearing clinic such as Expert Hearing Solutions.
-Some signs which may indicate that it's time to see a Vancouver audiologist include: trouble hearing the TV, trouble hearing over the phone, trouble following a conversation when background noise is present, and frequently having to ask others to repeat themselves.
+Hearing aids today are smaller, more discrete, and more effective than ever before.
+If you think you might have hearing loss, there’s no reason to put off getting a hearing test.
+Some signs which may indicate that it’s time to see a Vancouver audiologist include trouble hearing the TV, trouble hearing over the phone, trouble following a conversation when background noise is present, and frequently having to ask others to repeat themselves.

-Before visiting a hearing clinic it may be helpful to learn about the types of hearing devices which are available and who they are best suited for.
+Before visiting a hearing clinic it may be helpful to learn about the types of hearing devices which are available and for who they are best suited.
 Knowing what to expect can take a lot of the apprehension out of getting your hearing tested.

-Hearing devices in Vancouver come in a variety of styles and sizes.
+Invisible in-the-canal – Hearing devices come in a variety of styles and sizes.
 The smallest and most discrete type of hearing aid is known as an invisible in-the-canal hearing aid.
-This type of hearing device sits behind the ear canal's second bend, making it completely invisible when in use.
+This type of hearing device sits behind the ear canal’s second bend, making it completely invisible when in use.
 Invisible in-the-canal hearing aids can be used for mild to moderate hearing loss.

-In-the-canal hearing aids are slightly larger and more noticeable than invisible and completely in-the-canal hearing aids, but the trade-off is a longer battery life and additional features which don't fit on smaller models.
+In-the-canal – these models of hearing aids are slightly larger and more noticeable than invisible and completely in-the-canal hearing aids, but the trade-off is a longer battery life and additional features which don’t fit on smaller models.
 In-the-canal hearing aids sit just in the outer ear-bowl and are very comfortable to wear.
 They provide a solid option for mild to moderate hearing loss.

 If it sounds like hearing aids may help improve your quality of life, then Expert Hearing Solutions is here to help.
-We can provide you with a comprehensive hearing test in Vancouver, hearing aid fitting, as well as a large selection of hearing aids in Vancouver from which you can choose the perfect device for your needs and lifestyle.
+We can provide you with a comprehensive hearing test in, hearing aid fitting, as well as a large selection of hearing aids from which you can choose the perfect device for your needs and lifestyle.